On this page, insect hearing, insect metamorphosis, insect mouthparts, insect eyes, insect breathing,insect FAQ, insects used in warfare

 The spiracles act as valves to the outside, and most can be partly or completely closed.
 This also helps to reduce water loss from the body.
 Carbon dioxide escapes through the exoskeleton.
 Some insect living in water have a siphon, or breathing tube, (Water stick insect, Water scorpion), others have gills, (damsel fly nymphs, may fly nymphs), and others hold a bubble of water, (water beetles).

-Although insect mouthparts vary enormously (see left and below), they all fall into two main types; biting for solid food, and sucking for liquid food.
+Although insect mouthparts vary enormously (see the drawings below), they all fall into two main types; biting for solid food, and sucking for liquid food.
 At the sides of the mouth insects often have a pair of palps which help in detecting and tasting food.
 The type of mouthparts are a good guide to the kind of food the insect consumes, and include:

 However some adult insects do not feed at all, and have no, or reduced mouthparts, e. g. some may flies.
 Also the feeding habits of the adult insect may be very different to the larva or nymph, e. g. wasp larvae are carnivorous and eat insects, whilst adults are vegetarian and eat only sugary fluids such as nectar.